 - The best months to go to Anchorage are July and August

-- On average, the warmest months in Anchorage are June, July and August, and the coldest months are January, February and March
+- On average, the warmest months in Anchorage are July and August, and the coldest month of the year is January

-- The cities with the best climate are Tok and Fairbanks, with good weather at least 3 months a year
+- Tok is the city with the best climate, with good weather 3 months a year

 For information about the climate and the weather city by city in Alaska for a specific month, click on the corresponding line below:

 |Month||Our opinion||View Details|

 |February||-4°F to 36°F||